 Share with your community on LinkedIn now:

-Whether elegant willow, proud oak, tall pine or scrawny mangrove: although trees are so mighty and diverse, we hardly notice them in our everyday lives.
+Whether elegant willow, proud oak, tall pine or scrawny mangrove: although they are so mighty and diverse, we hardly notice the importance of trees in our everyday lives.

 While we spend most of our time looking down, we forget to look up.

-Yet there are so many reasons why trees are great and vital and why we should pay much more attention to them.
+Yet there are so many reasons why trees are absolutely vital and why we should pay much more attention to them.

-Here are our 11 reasons (in random order) why trees are simply vital.
+Here are our 11 reasons (in random order) why trees are simply vital to both animals and humans.

 The water cycle is the process by which water circulates on the earth.